keyu-tian/SparK/pretrain/README.md

 This function should return a `Dataset` object.
 You may use args like `args.data_path` and `args.input_size` to help build your dataset.
 And when running experiment you can use `--data_path=... --input_size=...` to specify them.
 Note the batch size `--bs` is the total batch size of all GPU, which may also need to be tuned.

+Note that you can specify `--init_weight=/path/to/res50_withdecoder_1kpretrained_spark_style.pth` to do your pretraining from our pretrained weights, rather than form scratch.

 ## Debug on 1 GPU (without DistributedDataParallel)